greshake/i3status-rust/README.md

 ## Signalling

 i3bar has a "power savings" feature that pauses the bar via SIGSTOP when it is hidden or obscured by a fullscreen container.
-If this causes [issues](https://github.com/i3/i3/issues/4110) with your bar, try running i3status-rs with the `--never-stop` argument, which changes the signal sent by i3 from SIGSTOP to SIGCONT.
+If this causes [issues](https://github.com/i3/i3/issues/4110) with your bar, try running i3status-rs with the `--never-pause` argument, which changes the signal sent by i3 from SIGSTOP to SIGCONT.

 i3status-rs can be signalled to force an update of all blocks by sending it the SIGUSR1 signal.